-3This simple analysis does not incorporate the possibility that the feedbacks could get lost as well.
+This simple analysis does not incorporate the possibility that the feedbacks could get lost as well.
 However, this simple derivation provides a lower bound on the number and thereby already shows the advantages of RC over SC with respect to the feedbacks.
 Anyway, we can safely assume that signalling packets, like ACKs and NACKs, can be protected by strong coding and have a PLR orders of magnitude below that of data packets.

-users can receive their data in parallel4, and, thus, the overall duration depends on the last user.
+Other KPIs, such as the feedback, can be derived similarly as they also add up.
+However, the total number of time slots T requires rather a maximum than a sum operation, since all users can receive their data in parallel, and, thus, the overall duration depends on the last user.
 Hence, for independent links, the PMF of the number of required time slots can be expressed as follows:

-$$T = \max T_u, \quad F_T(t) = \mathbb{P} \{\max T_u \le t\} = \prod{u=1}^{U} F{T_u}(t).$$ (22)
+$$T = \max T_u, \quad F_T(t) = \mathbb{P} \{ \max T_u \le t \} = \prod{u=1}^{U} F{T_u}(t).$$ (22)

-B. Multiplexing with RC
+B. Multiplexing With RC

 Even though a higher efficiency can already be achieved through the statistical multiplexing gain (Section IV-A), a multi-user scenario provides an additional degree of freedom particularly in the DL.
 Now, there is more than one user and, thus, also more data.
-Therefore, we now consider that each user u wants to transmit K_u packets, such that there is a total of $K{\text{all}} = \sum_u K_u$ packets to be transmitted.
-If all K_u are equal, this simplifies to $K{\text{all}} = UK_u$.
+Therefore, we now consider that each user u wants to transmit $K_u$ packets, such that there is a total of $K{\rm all} = \sum_u K_u$ packets to be transmitted.
+If all $K_u$ are equal, this simplifies to $K{\rm all} = UK_u$ .

-1) Approach: Table IB illustrates the legacy SC scheme and our proposed transmission scheme for the multi-user DL5 based on RC.
-In the conventional SC scheme, a fixed number of resources (here: L = 2) is assigned to each user, resulting in a total number of $L{all} = L \cdot U$ required resources in each time slot.
+1) Approach: Table IB illustrates the legacy SC scheme and our proposed transmission scheme for the multi-user DL based on RC.
+In the conventional SC scheme, a fixed number of resources (here: L=2) is assigned to each user, resulting in a total number of $L{\rm all}=L\cdot U$ required resources in each time slot.
 Each user receives the desired packet successfully as long as any of the L transmissions succeeds and, thus, the success rate is given by (1).
-Again, if more than one transmission is successful, their is no benefit and resources may be wasted.
-Transmission failures have to be communicated with a NACK feedback and packets have to be re-transmitted.
+Again, if more than one transmission is successful, there is no benefit and resources may be wasted.
+Transmission failures have to be communicated with NACK feedback and packets have to be re-transmitted.

 In contrast, we propose a code-multiplexing scheme for the DL, as sketched in Fig. 3e and in the lower part of Table IB.
 In total, L links are utilized, depending on how many resources are available and how many links the devices are capable to use in parallel.
-The data of all considered users is treated together, such that there are K{all} packets of original data.
-The data is encoded with an RC code and broadcasted to all users on L links.
-It should be noted that in this scheme $L{\text{all}} = L$.
+The data of all considered users is treated together, such that there are $K{\rm all}$ packets of original data.
+The data is encoded with RC code and broadcasted to all users on L links.
+It should be noted that in this scheme $L{\rm all} = L$ .
 The example in Table IB motivates this approach.
-While SC with L = 2 uses eight links in total without retransmissions, our aim is that an RC multiplexing strategy utilizing only six links in total achieves the same success probability.
+While SC with L=2 uses eight links in total without retransmissions, our aim is that RC multiplexing strategy utilizing only six links in total achieves the same success probability.
 We will derive these probabilities subsequently and provide a comparison of both approaches in Section VI.

-A similar outcome could be achieved with a K-out-of- \tilde{K} erasure code.
+A similar outcome could be achieved with a K-out-of-K erasure code.
 However, this would require to fix the code rate a priori.
 RC provides the advantage that further packets can be added as necessary.
-The scheme can adjust to the number of available resources in a flexible manner and, instead of retransmissions, additional packets are generated and sent jointly to all users who have not been successful yet, even though different users might have lost different packets.
+The scheme can adjust to the number of available resources in a flexible manner and, instead of retransmissions, additional packets are generated and sent